thecla-glitch/A-express-copy/README.md

 ## User Roles

+For a detailed description of the user roles and their permissions, please see the [Role-Based Access Control Documentation](./docs/roles-documentation.md).

 - **Admin:** Has full access to the system, including user management, settings, and system logs.
 - **Manager:** Can manage tasks, users, and view reports.
 - **Front-desk:** Can create tasks, manage customers, and handle customer communication.